-On the first Sunday of each month the Knights of Columbus lead the rosary beginning at 8:10am in the Patriot Learning Center.
+On the first Sunday of each month the Knights of Columbus lead the rosary beginning at 8: 40am in the church.
 Join us for this beautiful prayer.

 The power of prayer transcends the laws of nature and the power of evil.
 One of the most powerful forms of Catholic personal prayer is the Rosary.
-Each Wednesday morning at 10:00 AM, members of our parish family come together at the Parish Center to say the rosary for the needs of our parish and parishioners.
+Each Wednesday morning at 10:00 AM, members of our parish family come together in the church to pray the rosary for the needs of our parish and parishioners.
 After the rosary they participate in an informal Q & A session about Catholic topics All are welcome.
 Join us each week or as your schedule allows.

 From the United States Conference of Catholic Bishops page on How To Pray the Rosary